Skip to content

 WheelPower – organise fun, introductory and competitive events for disabled children and adults.
 They list sports and where you can find your nearest centre to play them.
 They also run a number of events, including youth sport camps.

-Tennis Foundation – information on accessible tennis.
+Tennis Foundation – has information on accessible tennis.

-British Disabled Waterski and Wakeboard Association – offer trying out activities with family and friends for all ages.
+British Disabled Waterski and Wakeboard Association – offer ‘trying out’ activities with family and friends for all ages.